rob-moore/blog-posts/webpack.md

         '*': 'http://localhost:3000',
       },
     }
 We're almost done!
 The last thing that we need to do is configure our dev-server.
-In this block of code we specify `hot: true` which enables the automatic reloading of our server whenever a file that is being watched is changed and we also set up a `proxy` to where our express server is serving.
-In this case it's our localhost:3000.
+In this block of code, we specify `hot: true` which enables the automatic reloading of our server whenever a file that is being watched is changed and we also set up a `proxy` to where our express server is serving.
+In this case, it's `localhost:3000`.

 	module.exports = config;
 Finally to wrap everything up we export our configuration.
-In this case we only have one variable that holds our configuration setup so we export `config`.
+In this case, we only have one variable that holds our configuration setup so we export `config`.

 And there you have it!
 A webpack config that's going to take care of everything that I need for my little angular project.